Dahomey Amazons: Recruitment

 Ghezo recruited both men and women as soldiers from foreign captives.
 Female soldiers were also recruited from free Dahomean women, with some enrolled from as young as eight years of age.
 Other accounts indicate that the Mino were recruited from among the ahosi ("king's wives"), of which there were often hundreds.
 Some women in Fon society became soldiers voluntarily, while others were involuntarily enrolled if their husbands or fathers complained to the king about their behaviour.

 Membership among the Mino was supposed to hone any aggressive character traits for the purpose of war.
 During their membership they were not allowed to have children or be part of married life (though they were legally married to the king).
 Many of them were virgins.
 The regiment had a semi-sacred status, which was intertwined with the Fon belief in Vodun.
-Oral Dahomean tradition holds that, upon recruitment, the Amazons were subjected to female genital mutilation.
+Oral Dahomean tradition holds that, upon recruitment, the Amazons were subjected to female circumcision.

 The Mino trained with intense physical exercise.
-They learned survival skills and indifference to pain and death, storming acacia-thorn defenses in military exercises and executing prisoners.
+They learned survival skills and indifference to pain and death, storming acacia-thorn defences in military exercises and executing prisoners.
 Discipline was emphasised.

 Serving in the Mino offered women the opportunity to "rise to positions of command and influence" in an environment structured for individual empowerment.
 The Mino were also wealthy and held high status.